Wondering if one of your bartenders is stealing is an uncomfortable position to be in.

 You can try your best to control for potential problem employees during the bar staff hiring process.
-Actually check references, run background checks, and use personality tests.
+Actually check references, run background checks, and use personality tests in addition to tough bartender interview questions.
 Just because it’s a bartender position doesn’t mean you should be any less rigorous than any other employer.
 It’s the health of your business we’re talking about, after all.

 Find the people who put the time in to learn how to become a bartender.
 Whether that means they went to bartending school, got a bartending license, or spend hours poring over the best bartending books.
 That means they’re committed professionals.

 Employees are much less likely to steal if they think they’re being watched or management keeps a close eye on the books.